A localization algebra approach to the Baum-Connes conjecture for extensions: Main results

 Combing Lemma \ref{Lem-BC-sub-group}, Lemma \ref{Lem-BC-quotient} and Lemma \ref{Lem-BC-N-Gamma}, we obtain the following main theorem of this paper.

-\begin{theorem} Let $N$ be a normal subgroup of $\Gamma$ and $A$ be a $\Gamma$-$C^{\ast}$-algebra.
-If the following two conditions hold: \begin{enumerate} \item the group $N$ satisfies the Baum-Connes conjecture with coefficients in $A$; \item the group $\Gamma / N$ satisfies the Baum-Connes conjecture with coefficients in $C_0(\Gamma / N, A) \rtimes_r \Gamma$. \end{enumerate} Then the group $\Gamma$ satisfies the Baum-Connes conjecture with coefficients in $A$. \end{theorem}
+\begin{theorem} If the following two conditions hold: \begin{enumerate} \item the group $q^{-1}(F)$ satisfies the Baum-Connes conjecture with coefficients in $A$ for any finite subgroup $F$ of $\Gamma / N$; \item the group $\Gamma / N$ satisfies the Baum-Connes conjecture with coefficients in $C_0(\Gamma / N, A) \rtimes_r \Gamma$. \end{enumerate} Then the group $\Gamma$ satisfies the Baum-Connes conjecture with coefficients in $A$. \end{theorem}

-When $A=\mathbb{C}$, we have the following corollary. \begin{corollary} Let $N$ be a normal subgroup of $\Gamma$.
-If the following two conditions hold: \begin{enumerate} \item the group $N$ satisfies the Baum-Connes conjecture; \item the group $\Gamma / N$ satisfies the Baum-Connes conjecture with coefficients in $C_0(\Gamma / N) \rtimes_r \Gamma$. \end{enumerate} Then the group $\Gamma$ satisfies the Baum-Connes conjecture. \end{corollary}
+When $A=\mathbb{C}$, we have the following corollary. \begin{corollary} If the following two conditions hold: \begin{enumerate} \item the group $q^{-1}(F)$ satisfies the Baum-Connes conjecture for any finite subgroup $F$ of $\Gamma / N$; \item the group $\Gamma / N$ satisfies the Baum-Connes conjecture with coefficients in $C_0(\Gamma / N) \rtimes_r \Gamma$. \end{enumerate} Then the group $\Gamma$ satisfies the Baum-Connes conjecture. \end{corollary}

-All a-T-menable groups (in particular, finite groups) \cite{Higson-Kasparov} and discrete hyperbolic groups \cite{Lafforgue-2012} satisfy the Baum-Connes conjecture with coefficients in any $C^{\ast}$-algebras.
-Thus, we have the following corollary of Theorem \ref{main-thm}.

-\begin{corollary} Let $N$ be a normal subgroup of $\Gamma$ and $A$ be a $\Gamma$-$C^{\ast}$-algebra.
-Assume that $\Gamma / N$ is an a-T-menable group (in particular, a finite group) or a discrete hyperbolic group.
-If $N$ satisfies the Baum-Connes conjecture with coefficients in $A$, then $\Gamma$ also satisfies the Baum-Connes conjecture with coefficients in $A$. \end{corollary}

-Corollary \ref{main-cor2} generalizes Schick's result in \cite{Schick-BCextensions} stating that the Baum-Connes conjecture with coefficients holds for extensions with finite quotients of certain groups, containing full braid groups and fundamental groups of certain link complements in $S^3$.

-A long-standing open problem is that if the special linear group $SL(n, \mathbb{Z})$ satisfies the Baum-Connes conjecture with coefficients for $n\geq 3$.
-Since that Margulis's normal subgroup theorem tells us that $SL(n, \mathbb{Z}) / N$ is finite for any infinite normal subgroup $N$ of $SL(n, \mathbb{Z})$.
-Thus, the Baum-Connes conjecture with coefficients holds for $SL(n, \mathbb{Z})$ if and only if it holds for an (or equivalently, any) infinite normal subgroup of $SL(n, \mathbb{Z})$ by Corollary \ref{main-cor2} and Corollary \ref{Lem-BC-subgroups}.

-Next, we apply Theorem \ref{main-thm} to semi-direct products.
-Let $G$, $\Gamma$ be two discrete countable groups and $l: G\rightarrow Aut(\Gamma)$ be a homomorphism.
-Then the semi-direct product $\Gamma \rtimes G$ induces the following group extension

-Notice that $G$ is also a subgroup of $\Gamma\rtimes G$.
-Thus, by Theorem \ref{main-thm} and Corollary \ref{Lem-BC-subgroups}, we have the following theorem which generalizes Chabert's result in \cite{Chabert-BC-semiproducts} for the case of discrete groups and Oyono-Oyono's result in \cite[Theorem 7.11]{Oyono-BC-extensions}.

-\begin{theorem} Let $G$ and $\Gamma$ be two discrete countable groups.
-Assume $G$ acts on $\Gamma$ by automorphisms.
-Then the semi-direct product $\Gamma \rtimes G$ satisfies the Baum-Connes conjecture with coefficients if and only if both $G$ and $\Gamma$ satisfy the Baum-Connes conjecture with coefficients. \end{theorem}

-Finally, we show some examples for the Baum-Connes conjecture with coefficients which are new to the best of our knowledge.